MichaelBironneau/stpl/README.md

 * Secrecy of property list (an attacker cannot see any of the stored properties without knowledge of the secret key)
 * Message integrity (via HMAC-MD5)
 * Compromise of either the HMAC key or encryption key does not compromise the other
-* No vulnerability to timing attacks (via Python native implementation of HMAC comparison)
+* No vulnerability to timing attacks
 * Suitable for long-lived authentication tokens that need to survive server restarts.
 In particular, the encryption/signature keys can be derived with predefined salts.
 * All tokens are timestamped, so in particular it is possible to reject old tokens independently of client-side properties such as cookie expiration.